xcompact3d/x3d2/docs/source/user/theory.rst

    \end{scope}

-While a 1D decomposition algorithm swaps between two states, a 2D decomposition requires traversing three different states using four global transpositions to complete a cycle.
-The swapping between states can be achieved using the `MPI_ALLTOALL(V)` library.

 2D domain decomposition is widely used for spectral codes, particularly those compatible with implicit schemes in space.
 This method allows for efficient parallelization by dividing the computational domain into smaller subdomains, each handled by a separate processor.
 For a simulation with a cubic mesh of size :math:`N^3`, up to :math:`N^2` processors can be used, significantly increasing scalability compared to 1D decomposition.

-x3d2 uses the `2DECOMP&FFT <https://2decomp-fft.github.io/>`_ library for 2D decomposition (see :cite:`li_cray_10` for more details).
-One of the key advantages of using this library is that it does not require modifications to the existing derivative and interpolation subroutines, making it easier to implement.
+x3d2 uses the `2DECOMP&FFT <https://2decomp-fft.github.io/>`_ library for 2D decomposition and FFT (see :cite:`li_cray_10` for more details) when using OpenMP as a backend (for NVIDIA GPUs it uses `cuFFT <https://developer.nvidia.com/cufft>`_).
+One of the key advantages of using the 2DECOMP&FFT library is that it does not require modifications to the existing derivative and interpolation subroutines, making it easier to implement.
 Additionally, this approach utilises customised global `MPI_ALLTOALL(V)` transpositions to redistribute data among processors.
 Although communication overhead can range from 30% to 80% of the total computational time, with up to 70 transpositions per time step, the overall efficiency and scalability of the simulations are greatly enhanced.

 References
 ----------